-Con Traas, an owner of The Apple Farm in Tipperary, told The Pat Kenny Show that the acknowledgment is great news for the area.
+The acknowledgment from Condé Nast Traveller is great news for the area, Con Traas, an owner of The Apple Farm in Tipperary, told The Pat Kenny Show.

 He said Condé Nast described "an awful lot of what's happening" in the county in terms of food culture and outdoor activities.

 He said: “From our point of view, we have a food network here in the county… that’s a big deal for us now."

 * Originally published in May 2022, updated in Nov 2022.